earlejam/effective-java-notes/README.md

 - Most serious problem with ordinal indexing: your responsibility to use correct int value; ints do not provide the type safety of enums
 - Can use 3-parameter version of Collectors.groupingBy to specify EnumMap implementation if desired
-- It is rarely appropriate to use ordinals ito index into arrays; use EnumMap instead
+- It is rarely appropriate to use ordinals to index into arrays; use EnumMap instead

 #### 38. Emulate extensible enums with interfaces